Chunde/chunde.github.io/_posts/2025-03-02-IR-UV-Error.md

 ## A Practical Example: Checking IR and UV Errors for a Quantum Wave Function

-To illustrate how to check for IR and UV errors, let’s consider a quantum wave function \(\psi(x)\) defined on a discrete grid.
+To illustrate how to check for IR and UV errors, let’s consider a quantum wave function $$\psi(x)$$ defined on a discrete grid.
 We will use Python to analyze the wave function in both real space and momentum space, ensuring that the simulation is free from significant IR and UV errors.

 ### Step 1: Fourier Transform the Wave Function
 The key tool for analyzing IR and UV errors is the **Fourier transform**, which converts the wave function from real space to momentum space.
 In momentum space, long-wavelength (IR) components correspond to low-frequency modes, while short-wavelength (UV) components correspond to high-frequency modes.